badosu/roda-basic-auth/README.md

 plugin :basic_auth
 ```

-You can pass global options, in this context they'll shared between all
+You can pass global options, in this context they'll be shared between all
 basic\_auth calls.

 ```ruby